 In addition to the estate tax, beneficiaries may also need to consider the capital gains tax.
 This tax is levied on the difference between the sale price of an inherited property and its value at the time of the deceased’s death.
 The tax rate for capital gains varies depending on the length of time the property was held by the beneficiary before it was sold.
 If the property is sold within one year of the beneficiary’s inheritance, the capital gains tax rate will be the same as the beneficiary’s ordinary income tax rate.
 Long-term capital gains are taxed at a lower rate than ordinary income if the property is held for more than one year.

 Finally, beneficiaries may also need to consider the property tax implications of inheriting a property in Maryland.
 Property taxes in Maryland are based on the assessed value of the property, which is determined by the local government.
 If the property is transferred to a new owner, the assessed value of the property may change.
 This could affect the amount of property taxes that the new owner will be required to pay.

 Final Thoughts: Selling Inherited Property Maryland

 Sell your inherited Maryland property by doing your research, getting a professional valuation, making repairs and improvements, and preparing paperwork.

 Can I sell an inherited property if it is still in probate?

 It depends on the specific circumstances of the case.
 In some cases, it may be possible to sell the property while it is still in probate.
-However, you will need to consult with an attorney and follow the proper legal procedures.
+However, you will need to attorney and follow the proper legal procedures.